-A London cocktail bar has set up in a pied-à-terre above a Surry Hills hotel where they’re making their own fruit wines and distilling the essence of a café bre
+A London cocktail bar has set up in a pied-à-terre above the Dolphin – they make their own fruit wines and distill the essence of a breakfast classic

 A good scout should always be prepared, and the same goes for a quality cocktail bar, especially when you’re getting all kinds of weird science in your high-end glassware.
 Time is needed to batch up cocktails and prepare the fruit wines, which they are fermenting in house.
 (No, it’s not some sort of monstrous wine cooler – come on people, we’re talking about the Antipodean wing of a very well respected London bar here.)